From phase space to multivector matrix models: Twistor--phase space (TPS)

-where the Minkowski metric $\eta_{\bmu \bnu}$, with diagonal elements $(-1,1,1,1)$, has been used in the contraction of vector indices.

-The light-cone in four dimensions is a three dimensional manifold, like the ``world volume" of a sphere expanding at the speed of light, however the phase space is four dimensional.
-Hence, some directions of the phase space do not appear in \eqref{X}.
+The light-cone in four dimensions is a three dimensional manifold, the ``world volume" of a sphere expanding at the speed of light.
+Since the phase space behind its construction is four dimensional one degree of freedom is missed by the map \eqref{XXXX}.
+Indeed, it is contained in the remaining second order polynomials

-The lost direction should appear from other quadratic products of phase space/twistors.
-Consider the contraction